chesslablab/react-board/README.md

 ### Usage

+✨ The present document is more of a tutorial with examples rather than an API description.
 Some familiarity with chess terms and concepts is required but if you're new to chess this document will guide you through how to easily create apps with ReactBlab components.
 Happy coding and learning!

 #### Initialize a Classical Board